tuckerweibell/recipe/packages/recipe/src/components/EzRadio/EzRadio.md

 For larger, more visual radio buttons, provide an `icon` (`<EzIcon />`) along with an optional `label` to `EzFormControlLabel`.

 - To define a set pixel width for the buttons, pass a `labelWidth` of type `number` to `EzRadioGroup`.
 Labels will wrap if needed, but should not be more than 2 lines.
-- To define a theme for each button in a group, pass a `theme` property to `EzRadioGroup` (see example below).
+- To define a theme for each button in a group, pass a `theme` property to `EzRadioGroup`.
-  - `color` accepts either a color theme property (ex. `color: 'primary'`), or a custom defined values object
+  - `color` accepts either a color theme property (ex. `color: 'primary'`), or a custom defined values object (see example below)
   - `variant` accepts either `filled` (default) or `outlined`

 ```jsx